weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 </details>

-#### Object retrieval / no search
+#### Unordered retrieval

-Although it is not a search type, it is worth mentioning that Weaviate can also retrieve objects without specifying a search type.

-For example, you can simply use a filter, or without any other criteria.
+Queries can be formulated without any ranking mechanisms.
+For example, a query may simply consist of a filter, or you may wish to iterate through the entire dataset.

-In this case, Weaviate will retrieve objects in order of their UUIDs.
+In such cases of unordered retrieval requests, Weaviate will retrieve objects in order of their UUIDs.

 ### Rerank